googleapis/google-cloud-cpp/doc/adr/2019-01-04-error-reporting-with-statusor.md

 **Consequences**: This decision will result in a single set of APIs and a consistent vocabulary for all users, whether or not they choose to compile with exceptions.
-Indeed, this decision does not prevent callers from using exceptions in their own code.
+This decision does not prevent callers from using exceptions in their own code.

-A downside of this decision is that our APIs will not be natrual or idiomatic for the [50+%][survey-link] of users who might prefer exceptions for error reporting.
+A downside of this decision is that our APIs will not be natural or idiomatic for the [50+%][survey-link] of users who might prefer exceptions for error reporting.